JoaquinEMolina/CS50W-Projects/README.md

 A social networking site with Django and JavaScript.

 - Create posts and follow/unfollow users
-- Infinite scrolling via API
+- Posts agruped by paginator
 - Edit posts (JavaScript-based)
 - Like system with live updates